2.8 Provisions and contingent liabilities Provisions

 (h) Expected Credit Loss

-The Company has used a practical expedient by computing the expected credit loss allowances for trade receivables based on a provision matrix taking it account historical credit loss experience and adjusting for forward-looking information.
-The expected credit loss allowance is based on the ageing of the day the receivables are due and the rates are given in the provision matrix.
+The Company has used a practical expedient by computing the expected credit loss allowances for trade receivables based on a provision matrix takes it accounts historical credit loss experience and adjusted for forward looking information.
+The expected credit loss allowance is based on the ageing of the day of the receivables are due and the rates are given in the provision matrix.

 General reserve